Skip to content

 ====

-If you are updating your cluster from a previous {product-title} version that contains Gateway API CRDs, you must make changes to these resources such that it exactly matches the version supported by {product-title}.
-Otherwise, you will not be able to update your cluster.
-This is because those CRDs were not managed by {product-title}, and could contain functionality that is unsupported by Red{nbsp}Hat.
+If you are updating your cluster from a previous {product-title} version that contains Gateway API CRDs change those resources so that they exactly match the version supported by {product-title}.
+Otherwise, you cannot update your cluster because those CRDs were not managed by {product-title}, and could contain functionality that is unsupported by Red{nbsp}Hat.

 ====